-In contrast with the models of [1] and [2], the model of Dean [4] takes the SAT into account.
-The key difference with respect to [1] and [2] is that, instead of maximizing a reward, this model maximizes a reward expectation, i.e. the reward times the probability to get it.
+In contrast with the models of [1] and [2], the Dean’s model [4] takes the speed-accuracy trade-off into account with the key difference that, instead of maximizing a reward, it maximizes a reward expectation.
+In other words, it maximizes the reward multiplied by the probability to get it.

-However, the model proposed in [4] is an abstract model of movement time selection that looks for an optimal trade-off between an externally decayed reward and a SAT that relates the probability of missing to movement time.
-As such, it does not account for movement execution, neither for the choice of a motor trajectory and its impact on the cost of movement.
-The model does not explain Fitts' law, it rather incorporates its consequences into an abstract model of the SAT that is fitted to experimental data.
+However, the model proposed in [4] is an abstract model of movement time selection that looks for an optimal trade-off between an externally decayed reward and a speed-accuracy trade-off that relates the probability of missing to movement time.
+As such, it does not account for movement execution, neither for the planning of a motor trajectory and its impact on the cost of movement.
+Furthermore, the model does not explain Fitts' law; it rather incorporates its consequences into an abstract model of the speed-accuracy trade-off that is fitted to experimental data.
 The mathematical design of the model is based on several simplifying assumptions and it predicts optimal movement times that are systematically shorter than those observed with subjects.
 The authors of [4] discuss that this may result from the fact that the model does not take the cost of movement into account.

 In this paper, we show that the models of Shadmehr [1] and Rigoux [2] as well as the model of Dean [4] can be unified into a model that solves the difficulties faced by these previous models.
-This unification is simply implemented by including sensory and motor noise into the optimal control model proposed in [2], shifting from a deterministic account of the movement to a stochastic one, in line with the models of [5-9].
+This unification is simply implemented by including sensory and motor noise into the optimal control model proposed in [2], shifting from a deterministic account of the movement to a stochastic one, in line with other modeling approaches [5-9].
 As a matter of fact, in the models of [1] and [2], the target is given as a single point and the movement is considered as always reaching it, irrespective of the size of the target.
 In order to fully account for Fitts' law, one must consider the intrinsic dispersion of reaching movements towards a target and the effect of sensory and muscular noise on this dispersion (e.g. [5], see [10] for a review), which is not the case of the models of [1] and [2].

 As a result, the reward and muscular activation terms in the optimization criterion proposed in [2] are replaced by reward and cost expectation terms.
 Considering expectation is a way to account for the fact that, in case of a miss, one would not get the reward, so the global outcome of the movement would only consist of its incurred cost.

-The mathematical way to capture this intuition is presented in Section 4.1 and illustrated in Fig. 1(B).
-With respect to Fig. 1(A), the new model includes an additional term that expresses the dependency between the size of the target and the probability to hit it, as expressed by the SAT.
-As can be seen in Fig. 1(B), if the target is smaller, then the probability to get it is smaller for a given time, thus the reward expectation should itself be smaller.
+The mathematical way to capture this intuition is presented in Section 4.1 and illustrated in Fig. 1B.
+With respect to Fig. 1A, the new model includes an additional term that expresses the dependency between the size of the target and the probability to hit it, as expressed by the speed-accuracy trade-off.
+As can be seen in Fig. 1B, if the target is smaller, then the probability to hit it is smaller for a given time, thus the reward expectation should itself be smaller.
 As a result, the optimum time resulting from the optimal combination of this reward expectation with the cost of movement should shift to longer times, which is qualitatively consistent with Fitts' law.
 Beyond a theoretical motor control model, this paper proposes a computational model that is tested against a set of experimental phenomena.

 Results